 What is the best guitar amp right now?

 A proper, elite-level guitar amp is going to cost the same as a family car, which puts it out of the reach of most players.
 For professionals, however, the Mesa/Boogie Mark Five: 25 is just about the best guitar amp we’ve heard for the money.
 It marries up versatility, build quality and class, with just about the most amazing range of tones you’ve heard.
 If you treat the amp like an investment, as something that will see you through the next 20 years of playing, then the Mark Five: 25 actually represents decent value.

 If, on the other hand, you need something a bit more financially realistic, then the Boss Katana 100 MkII is easy to recommend.
-Gone are the days of inexpensive solid state and modelling amps which promise so much but fail to deliver.
+Gone are the days of inexpensive solid-state and modeling amps that promise so much but fail to deliver.
 The Katana is backed up by amazing effects – as you’d expect from Boss – with plenty in the way of extra tools and tricks.
 A great amp for everyone else.

 Best guitar amps: buying advice

 At its core, guitar amplification is based on three building blocks – preamp, power amp and speaker.
 The preamp shapes the tone, the power amp brings it up to the level required to drive the speaker, and the speaker pumps out the glorious tone.